Leonardo-Cyber-Security/multilanguage_Leonardo_Services/docs/en/PaaS.md

     - CephFS / RBD / RGW: Optional access interfaces to expose archival storage as a filesystem, block device, or S3-compatible object store.
 - Networking Layer: High-bandwidth, redundant network for internal Ceph traffic (public and cluster networks) to ensure consistency and performance.
 - Monitoring and Logging Tools: Proxmox and Ceph dashboards, Prometheus, and alerting integrations.

-Cost-efficient retention: Lower TCO for storing large datasets compared to high-performance primary storage.

-High durability and fault tolerance: Data is protected through Ceph replication or erasure coding, reducing risk of data loss.

-Horizontal scalability: Capacity and performance can grow incrementally without downtime, supporting evolving storage needs.

-Vendor independence: Based on open technologies, minimizing lock-in and enabling custom tailoring.

-Operational simplicity: Unified management from Proxmox with integrated monitoring, lifecycle management, and automation.

-Flexible access models: Filesystem, block, or object interfaces allow integration with backup systems, archival workflows, and data management tools.

-Resilience and self-healing: Ceph automatically redistributes and recovers data in case of disk or node failures, reducing administrative overhead.

-Compliance support: Suitable for long-term preservation and regulatory retention requirements.

-The service is offered with the following metrics: *1000 GB for each unit*.

 The service offers the following advantages: